thriveweb/deking-new/content/services/single-service.md

     min: '$7,500'
     size: 6 metres by 4 metres
 servicePods:
   - podDescription: >-
+      Your timber deck may be just a nice spot to lie down and be peaceful with your best friend, others might want an area to entertain or dine with groups of friends.

+      Whatever your reason, we at Deking can create your ideal space that is an enjoyable building experience and will give you years of enjoyable outdoor living
+    podImage: /images/uploads/girl_pet_dog_deck.jpg
+    podsTitle: What will you use your timber deck for?
+  - podDescription: >-
       DeKing provides a wide array of timber decking materials to build the deck or patio of your dreams.
 Each of our materials performs well in different